-Internship possibilities span a wide range, and vary from site to site.
-These are some that past students pursued:
+There is a wide range of internship possibilities available to students and positions vary from site to site.
+The following are internships that past students have completed.

 Jackie worked in the Search Engine Optimization (SEO) and Metrics team at this company specialized in international online marketing.
 Her duties pertained mostly to the optimization of YouTube titles and descriptions for an international, leading company in the fields of infrastructure and renewable energy.

 Katie translated official contracts, E.U. documents, literature and manuals for government agencies at this non-profit that works to eradicate all forms of violence against women.
 During her internship Katie was able to arrange a series of interviews that will serve as data for her senior thesis.

 Amanda carried out several tasks in this LGBT rights organization, including in HIV prevention campaigns, HIV testing, and education workshops in high schools.

 Centro De Ayunda Al Refugiado

 Internship responsibilities included: drafting and submitting requests for government aid, assessing refugee-residents’ needs and assisting as possible, accompanying refugees to medical appointments, becoming familiar with Spanish Social Security system, legal procedures and integration process for asylum applicants in order to inform and assist residents, conducting oral interviews, acting as liaison between Spanish government officials and residents.

 The internship taught me to think critically, to solve problems, and trust myself to function calmly and efficiently under pressure, all of which are valuable skills that I can use in any future career.
 You will learn, you will meet people with stories incredibly different than your own, you will laugh and perhaps cry, and if you are anything like me, the experience will most likely change your life.